arktisklada/missing-math/README.md

 ## Contributing

 Contributions welcome!
-This is just something I've been putting together while doing code challenges, data operations, Project Euler, etc.
+This is just something I've been putting together while doing data operations, code challenges, Project Euler problems, etc.

 - I'd like to explore different algorithms for efficiency
 - Debugging and exception handling